Why Use Factory-Certified Technicians For Appliance Repair

 Let Houston Appliance Repair Serve You

-With 25 years of serving Houston and the surrounding area with top quality service, Houston Appliance Repair proudly maintains certification for ASKO, Admiral, Amana, Decor, Estate, Frigidaire, GE, Hotpoint, Jenn, Jenn Air, Kenmore, KitchenAid, LG, Magic Chef, Maytag, Rover, Sears, Sub-Zero, Tappan, Thermidor, Whirlpool, White Westinghouse, Wolf, and more.
+With 25 years of serving Houston and the surrounding area with top quality service, Houston Appliance Repair proudly maintains ASKO, Admiral, Amana, Decor, Estate, Frigidaire, GE, Hotpoint, Jenn, Jenn Air, Kenmore, KitchenAid, LG, Magic Chef, Maytag, Rover, Sears, Sub-Zero, Tappan, Thermidor, Whirlpool, White Westinghouse, Wolf, and more.

 Are you looking for a new dryer?
 Like most other appliances, dryers are available with many features that can increase the price, as well as your potential repair costs.
 To make sure that you find one with the features you need, do a little research before you hit the store to make your purchase.